art-egorov/lovis4u/docs/Parameters/cmd_parameters.md

 :    Path to a folder containing genbank files.

 ### Optional arguments | Data processing

+`-ufid, --use-filename-as-id`
+:    Use filename (wo extension) as track (contig) id instead
+     of the contig id written in the gff/gb file.

 `-laf, --locus-annotation-file <file path>`
 :    Path to the locus annotation table.
      (See documentation for details)